HomeArticlesBest OfBest Investment Calculators India

 Overview

-Choosing where to invest — and how much to allocate across instruments — requires modelling actual numbers, not guessing.
-These seven free calculators cover the full landscape of Indian retail investment options, from the safety of PPF to the growth potential of equity SIPs.
-Each is free, requires no registration, and produces shareable results instantly.
+Deciding where to invest, and how much to put into each instrument, requires modelling actual numbers rather than guessing.
+These seven free calculators cover the range of Indian retail investment options, from the safety of PPF to the growth potential of equity SIPs.
+Each one is free, needs no registration, and produces shareable results instantly.

 What to Look For

 Accurate, scheme-specific formulas.
-A PPF calculator that uses a simple compound interest formula is wrong — PPF interest is calculated on the minimum balance between the 5th and last day of each month, not on the year-end balance.
+A PPF calculator that uses a simple compound interest formula gets it wrong: PPF interest is calculated on the minimum balance between the 5th and last day of each month, not on the year-end balance.
 EPF has its own compounding rules and separates employee, employer, and EPS contributions.
-Look for calculators that follow the actual scheme rules, not a simplified approximation.
+Look for calculators that follow the actual scheme rules instead of a simplified approximation.

 Shareable output via URL state.
-When you model a scenario — say, ₹10,000 SIP for 15 years at 12% — the URL should update to encode your inputs so you can share or bookmark the exact scenario.
-This matters when comparing options or discussing with a spouse, parent, or financial advisor.
+When you model a scenario, say a ₹10,000 SIP for 15 years at 12%, the URL should update to encode your inputs so you can share or bookmark the exact scenario.
+That matters when you're comparing options or talking it through with a spouse, parent, or financial advisor.

 Indian-specific inputs.
-Rupee denomination, financial year alignment (April–March), Indian rate benchmarks (EPF at 8.25%, PPF at 7.1%), and Indian tax slabs.
-Calculators built for Western markets do not handle these correctly.
+Rupee denomination, financial year alignment (April-March), Indian rate benchmarks (EPF at 8.25%, PPF at 7.1%), and Indian tax slabs all need to line up correctly.
+Calculators built for Western markets don't handle these well.

 Our Picks